 Georgetown University is comprised of nine different schools:

 Undergraduate applicants to Georgetown can enroll in the first four of these schools, allowing them to pursue subjects ranging from biochemistry to finance to international affairs.
 Applicants to Georgetown College also have the option of enrolling in the Faculty of Languages and Linguistics, a unique liberal arts program with a special focus on language acquisition and non-English-speaking literatures and cultures.
-The student-faculty ratio for all Georgetown classes is 11:1, and 61.2 percent of classes have fewer than twenty students.
+The student-faculty ratio for all Georgetown classes is 11:1, and 61.2% of classes have fewer than twenty students.

 For undergraduate students with an interest in medicine or law, Georgetown also offers an Early Assurance Program that allows students to apply at the end of their sophomore or junior years for early admission to the School of Medicine or Georgetown Law.
-Both schools’ Early Assurance Programs require students to have high grades, but—quite notably—they don’t require MCAT or LSAT scores for admissions decisions.
+Both schools’ Early Assurance Programs require students to have high grades, but—quite notably—they do require MCAT or LSAT scores for admissions decisions.

 Undergraduate applicants to Georgetown can apply to only one of the four schools that enroll undergraduate students per application cycle.
 If, however, you get into one school and later find that you would prefer to enroll in another, Georgetown does offer an intra-university transfer process.

-In addition to completing two standard essays, applicants to Georgetown also have to write one essay tailored to their particular school of interest.
+In addition to completing two standard essays, applicants to Georgetown will also have to write one essay tailored to their particular school of interest.
 These were the essay prompts on Georgetown’s most recent application:

 Essay Prompts for All Georgetown Undergraduate Applicants:

-- Briefly discuss the significance to you of the school or summer activity in which you have been most involved. (approximately one-half page single-spaced)
+Briefly discuss the significance to you of the school or summer activity in which you have been most involved. (approximately one-half page single-spaced)

-- As Georgetown is a diverse community, the Admissions Committee would like to know more about you in your own words.
+As Georgetown is a diverse community, the Admissions Committee would like to know more about you in your own words.
 Please submit a brief essay, either personal or creative, which you feel best describes you. (approximately one page single-spaced)